 The Council exists to provide services to its community.
-Infrastructure assets are required to provide these services.
+Some of these services are provided by infrastructure assets.
 Council has acquired infrastructure assets by 'purchase', by contract, construction by council staff and by donation of assets constructed by developers and others to meet increased levels of service.

 Council's goal in managing infrastructure assets is to meet the required level of service in the most cost effective manner for present and future consumers.

 The key elements of infrastructure asset management are:

-- Taking a whole of life cycle approach, - Developing cost-effective management strategies for the long term, - Providing a defined level of service and monitoring performance, - Understanding and meeting the demands of growth through demand management and infrastructure investment, - Managing risks associated with asset failures, - Sustainable use of physical resources, - Continuous improvement in asset management practices.
+- Taking a life cycle approach, - Developing cost-effective management strategies for the long term, - Providing a defined level of service and monitoring performance, - Understanding and meeting the demands of growth through demand management and infrastructure investment, - · Managing risks associated with asset failures, - Sustainable use of physical resources,

+Continuous improvement in asset management practices.